 7. You Need to Be Prepared for the Recovery

-Although current events may change how we operate for a long time, daily-life will stabilize, consumer habits will normalize, and the resulting recession will end.
-When it does, the businesses that prepared earliest will succeed the most.
+Although current events may change how we operate for a long time, daily life will stabilize, consumer habits will normalize, and the resulting recession will end.
+When it does, the businesses that prepared the earliest and continued investing in digital marketing will succeed the most.

 A major impact of these changes will be more people growing accustomed to doing their business online, especially demographics that were less prevalent on the Internet prior.
 To meet this surge, your brand will need to have a strong online presence.